The Hidden Layer of Desire

 However, there is a missing component when it comes to desire.
-While we are aware of desire as a feeling, we largely remain ignorant of the fact of desire not as an emotion but as a cognitive decision.
+While we are aware of desire as a feeling, we largely remain ignorant of the fact that desire is not an emotion but a cognitive decision.

-The cognitive decision to prefer something, isn’t always equivalent to what we’re feeling at the exact moment.
-By choosing desire instead of just waiting for it to appear, the space of our activity can immensely grow beyond its current, emotion-bound limit.
+The cognitive decision to prefer something is not always equivalent to what we are feeling at the exact moment.
+By choosing desire instead of feeling it, our potential can grow beyond its limit.

-It is through my relatively-ascetic lifestyle that I have discovered that one is able to desire something without the need to necessarily feel that desire, making the notion of desire more complex than previously assumed.
-By having the determination to desire something without actually feeling desire, I was able to grow stronger within the more-ascetic regime I have imposed on myself.
+Through my asceticism, I have discovered that one is also able to desire something without "feeling" that desire.
+This makes the notion of desire more complex than previously assumed.
+By having the determination to desire something without actually feeling desire, I was able to grow stronger within the more ascetic regime I have imposed on myself.

-This insight may also be learnt through CBT, where there is an analogical comparison between desire as a battery, and desire as a power generator, that is fed and energized by conscious thinking.
+This insight may also be learned through cognitive behavioral therapy (CBT).
+In CBT, a comparison is made between a battery and a power generator that is fed and energized by conscious thinking.

-And indeed, we tend to see desire more as a battery rather as a generator that can be fueled by our cognitive decisions.
-Because of said perception, our independence may decrease significantly, because we are usually taught by socialization that our decisions depend on whatever momentary feeling we have as of the moment, to dictate for us what to do and what not to do, regardless of our true ambitions.
+We tend to see desire more as a battery than a generator that can be fueled by our own decisions.
+Because of this perception, our independence outside of our desires may decrease significantly.
+We are usually taught that our decisions depend on whatever momentary feelings we have at the moment.
+This belief can limit and dictate for us what to do and what not to do, regardless of our true ambitions.

-Thus, if one is to cognitively desire to be more fit, they would limit their own freedom of action if they are to wait for the emotional desire to fuel their decision to exercise.
-However, if one is to be cognitively determined enough to do exercise, without waiting for whether they feel that they want to do so or not, they may become much more fit unlike if they were to wait for their emotional desire to dictate exercise for them.
+Thus, if one has a cognitive desire to be more fit, they would limit their own freedom of action if they were to wait for the emotional desire to fuel their decision to exercise.
+However, if one is cognitively determined enough to do exercise without waiting to see whether they feel that they want to do so or not, they may become much more fit than if they were to wait for their emotional desire to dictate exercise for them.